AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 representation characteristics of types, and thus objects of those types, including their bit-wise layouts.
 It also allows us to specify the representation of individual objects.
-You should understand, though, that the compiler is not required to do what you ask.
-That liberty is unavoidable because you might ask the impossible.
-If you specify that the array of 16 Booleans is to be represented completely in 15 bits, what can the compiler do?
+You should understand, though, that the compiler is not required to do what you ask, because you might ask the impossible.
+For example, if you specify that the array of 16 Booleans is to be represented completely in 15 bits, what can the compiler do?
 Rejecting that specification is the only reasonable response.
-But if you specify something possible the compiler is going to do what you ask, absent some compelling reason to the contrary.
+But if you specify something possible, the compiler must do what you ask, absent some compelling reason to the contrary.

 With that in mind, let's examine setting the size for types.